Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Algebras and observables

-\begin{example} The notion of observable structure also applies to non-standard quantum-like theories.
+\begin{example} The somewhat surprising fact that there are observable structures in ${\bf FRel}$ other than those of the form (\ref{eq:relbasis1},\ref{eq:relbasis2}) was noted by Edwards and one of the authors in \cite{Spek}.
+The observable structures in ${\bf FRel}$ have been classified by Pavlovic in \cite{Dusko}, in terms of groups.
+The notion of observable structure also applies to non-standard quantum-like theories.
 For example, it provides a generalised notion of basis for Spekkens' toy theory \cite{Spek}, despite the lack of an underlying vector space structure. \end{example}